 University Mission & Ministry, the Interfaith Council and the Student Interfaith Organization invites the community to come together to remember the lives lost on Sept.
 11, 2001.
 Prayers will be offered for our nation, for those who died and their families. and for UIW's first responders.
 The service will be held at 12 p.m., Monday, Sept.
 11, in Our Lady’s Chapel.
 For info, contact Rev. Dr. Trevor D. Alexander at (210) 829-3130 or email@example.com.

-Join Campus Engagment as they wrap up Welcome Week at River Jam 2017!
+Join Campus Engagement as they wrap up Welcome Week at River Jam 2017!
 This free event will take place in the SEC from 7 – 10 p.m., Friday, Sept.
 1. Have fun, get a free t-shirt and enjoy the music of DJ Noel, DJ Kenneth Thomas and DJ EGHA.
-For info, contact Kristen Barrick at (210) 805-5862 or email@example.com.
+For info, contact Kristen Barrick at (210) 805-5862 or firstname.lastname@example.org.